PrathmeshGawade19/PrathmeshGawade19/README.md

 ###

-<p align="left"><h3 align="left">✨ About Me</h3>I am a third-year Computer Engineering student specializing in AI & ML.
-Proficient in Python for AI/ML, C++ for DSA, and web development, I am passionate about building innovative solutions.
-I was a finalist at ByteCamp25 Hackathon (among 1000+ participants) held at Navi Mumbai.</p>
+<p align="left"><h3 align="left">✨ About Me</h3>I’m a Computer Engineering student specializing in AI & ML, with a strong interest in web development.
+Always eager to learn new technologies, collaborate on impactful projects, and turn innovative ideas into reality.</p>
 <hr>